View Ed Black's Obituary on manisteenews.com and share memories

 He is survived by his son, Edwin Black II; his fiance, Traci Rose, and her children, Marvin Edson Jr., Destiny Edson and Michael Edson.

-A funeral will be held at noon on Sept. xx, 2019, at Kaleva Baptist Church.
+A funeral will be held at noon on Thursday, Sept.
+19, 2019, at Kaleva Baptist Church.
 Pastor Dave Taylor will officiate.
 Visitation will be from 11 a.m. to noon.
 A reception will immediately follow the service at the VFW Post No. 6333.